-The school is free to determine, within the statutory curriculum content outlined in section 5, what pupils are taught during each year group.
+The school is free to determine, within the statutory curriculum content outlined in the 'Relationships education overview' section, what pupils are taught during each year group.

 The school always considers the age and development of pupils when deciding what will be taught in each year group.
-A progressive curriculum is planned, in which topics are built upon prior knowledge taught in previous years as pupils progress through school, with a view to providing a smooth transition to secondary school.
+The school implements a progressive curriculum, in which topics are built upon prior knowledge taught in previous years as pupils progress through school, with a view to providing a smooth transition to secondary school.